Rank in Human Development Index

 The country has witnessed significant political and economic changes since 2011.
 Through this transition, which includes periods of political unrest, the main income sources of the economy have been negatively impacted, particularly in the tourism sector, as well as revenues from the Suez Canal, oil and remittances from Egyptians working abroad, affected by the global economy.

-Egypt ranks 110 out of 187 countries in the 2014 Human Development Index (HDI), up from 112 in 2012.
-Based on the current population growth rate of 1.6%, the total population is expected to exceed 100 million by 2030.
-This poses numerous development challenges considering that 26.3% of Egyptians live below the poverty line, high unemployment rates (13.4%) particularly among youth (29%) and women (24.5%), significant inequalities between urban and rural areas, poor quality of public services, etc.
+Egypt ranks 108 out of 188 countries in the 2015 Human Development Index (HDI), with an HDI value 0.690 which put the country in the medium human development category.
+Between 1980 and 2014, Egypt’s HDI increased 52 per cent.
+Based on the current population growth rate of 2.2 per cent, the total population is expected to exceed 100 million by 2030.
+This poses numerous development challenges considering that 26.3 per cent of Egyptians live below the poverty line, high unemployment rates (13.2 per cent) particularly among youth (34 per cent), is almost triple among female young people of their male counterparts, significant inequalities between urban and rural areas, poor quality of public services, etc.

-Despite the significant progress recorded on each of the Millennium Development Goals (MDGs), Egypt has not reached the anticipated targets for poverty reduction, environment protection and gender equity.
+Despite the visible progress to achieve the Millennium Development Goals (MDGs), Egypt has not reached the anticipated targets for poverty reduction, environment protection and gender equity.
 On the latter, while positive trends are beginning to emerge, there are many issues concerning gender equality and the empowerment of women that pose challenges to development.
-Egypt ranks 130 on the Gender Inequality Index out of 187 countries (Human Development Report).
+Egypt ranks 131 on the Gender Inequality Index out of 155 countries.
+Women hold only 2.2 per cent of parliamentary seats, 44 per cent have reached at least secondary education compared to 60 per cent of their male counterparts, and 23 per cent participate in the labour market compared to 74 per cent for men (Human Development Report, 2015).

 At this point in Egypt's History...

-Egypt has witnessed a prolonged struggle for democracy that was at its highest intensity during the period of January 25 2011 when massive young and determined activists took to the streets of Cairo and other major cities and sustained a continuous largely peaceful demonstrations for a period of 18 days, until President Mubarak stepped down and a new political phase in the country’s history began.
-Since then, dramatic and continuously changing political, economic and social dynamics provide Egypt and its development partners with new development opportunities and challenges.
-Along with the rest of the UN development system, UNDP is responding to the new needs Egyptian citizens face as they work to build a new Egypt that fulfils their demands for “bread, freedom and social justice”.
+Egypt has witnessed a prolonged struggle for democracy that was at its highest intensity during the period of January 25, 2011 when massive young and determined activists took the streets of Cairo and other major cities, and sustained a largely peaceful demonstrations for a period of 18 days, until President Mubarak stepped down and a new political phase in the country’s history began.
+Since then, the country has undergone dramatic and continuously changing political, economic and social situations which affected Egypt and its development partners development priorities and actions.
+Along with the rest of the United Nations development system, UNDP is responding to the new needs the Egyptian citizens face as they work to build a new Egypt that fulfils their demands for “bread, freedom and social justice”.
 At the same time, UNDP remains engaged on a wide range of development issues that have been on the country’s agenda for some time and which require sustained attention.

 Challenges Facing Egypt

-Poverty Challenges include persistence in poverty (reaching 25.5% in 2012) despite relatively consistent economic growth, reflecting large disparities and inequitable growth; jobless growth with unemployment standing at around 12.4%, 90% of which are youth; unemployment was recorded was four times higher among women; shrinking public sector; inefficient safety net programmes unable to target the poor; and the Digital Divide: a globally competitive ICT sector needed to generate long-term employment aiming at equitably benefiting underprivileged Egyptians.
+Poverty Challenges include persistence in poverty (reaching 26.3% in 2012/13) despite relatively improved economic growth, large disparities and inequitable growth; a shrinking public sector; inefficient safety net programmes unable to target the poor; and the digital Divide, making the poor very vulnerable to economic shocks.
+With unemployment standing at around 13%, the majority are youth and three times higher among women; shrinking public sector; key reforms are required to generate long-term employment aiming at equitably benefiting underprivileged Egyptians.

-Governance Challenges include issues that had been previously identified that have perhaps amplified following the January 25th revolution.
-These include: Poor accountability, weak political parties, low citizen participation in political life, marginal role for representative civil society participation in, and monitoring outcomes of, Development, low trust of citizens in Government, especially the police, weak citizen’s voice in setting development priorities, women's position in public and political life, Human rights practices in some state institutions.
+Governance Challenges include governance issues that had been previously identified and potentially amplified following the January 25th revolution such as poor accountability, weak political parties, low citizen participation in political life, marginal role for representative civil society participation in monitoring outcomes of development, low trust of citizens in Government, especially in the security forces, weak citizen’s voice in setting development priorities, weak women's position in public and political life, violation of human rights practices in some state institutions.

 - Area (in sq. km)